 This fund is a grant funding programme funded by Nesta and the Department for Education as part of the Department’s Education Technology Strategy.
 The £4.6m partnership includes £3.5m funding from the Department for Education, and £1.1m support from Nesta.

-The EdTech Innovation Fund will support up to 20 grantees with up to £100,000 to develop their products and build the evidence base for what works across four challenge areas:
+The EdTech Innovation Fund will support grantees with up to £100,000 to develop their products and build the evidence base for what works across four challenge areas:

 Projects will receive up to £100,000 and will benefit from Nesta’s direct support and advice.
 They will be able to access non-financial support from Nesta or partners depending on their individual needs.
 Non-financial support could include advice on measuring impact, marketing or product development.